-The opposite of Black-box testing is White-box testing, in which it is the “inside”, meaning application code, that is being tested.
+The opposite of Black-box testing is White-box testing, in which the “inside,” meaning application code, is being tested.
 In particular, it is tested for its structure and logic of operation.

-Functional testing of an application allows you to check:
+Functional Testing of an application allows you to check the following:

 - proper operation of a function